njenn001/seeds/README.md

 # Seeds

-A repository full of programming examples to be systematically taught to students at Seeds Academy.
+A repository full of programming examples to be systematically taught to students in a STEM Academy.

 ## Implementation